Best Things To Do in Pompeii

 If you're visiting on your own or on a non-food tour, take a look at the list and book in advance to ensure you get a table at the best places and leave Pompeii with a good taste in your mouth.
 You'll find plenty of pasta and pizza, but also Mediterranean cuisine, mixed dishes and a wide variety of ice creams, sweets and desserts if you prefer a snack or an afternoon snack to replenish your energy after your visit.

-6. Make the most of your visit with children
+6. Get the most out of your visit with children

 In addition to all this, I recommend that you tell them something about the history of Pompeii before the visit, so that they know what they are going to see (the history of volcanoes usually fascinates children) and this will keep them entertained.